yagnikvadi2003/status-code/README.md

 - 5xx: Server error.
 Something went wrong with the way the server tried to send the page.

 ## HTTP Status Codes Important for SEO
-   Obviously, all status codes are important "you should know how healthy your site is" but there are certain ones that particularly important for SEO and anyone working on a website.
+   Obviously, all status codes are important "you should know how healthy your site is" but there are certain ones that particularly important for SEO(Search Engine Optimization) and anyone working on a website.